 A day (or more if you have the time) spent around the rolling hills and vineyards of Stellenbosch is a day well spent, especially if you don’t have to drive.
 Here you will find countless wineries and breweries each offering something special.
 If you don’t have a car you can book a tour, which is recommended, because what good is a wine tour when you can’t drink?

 We first visited the small but beautiful Muratie vineyard, where you can sample port and chocolate together, or just get a mega cheap glass of good sauvignon if that’s more your thing.
 Our next stop was to the much more popular Eikendal vineyard, where it was cheaper to buy a bottle of wine than do the wine tasting.

 I don’t know about you but I’m really into sharks, I love them.
 They are gentle and misunderstood creatures, they don’t even mean to eat people, they just take a little nibble, realise we aren’t food and spit us out again.
-We just happen to die from blood loss, it’s not their fault they have terrrible eyesite and mistake floating blobs for food.
+We just happen to die from blood loss, it’s not their fault they have terrible eyesight and mistake floating blobs for food.

-I’ve swam with nurse sharks, dived with reef sharks and snorkelled with whale sharks.
+I’ve swum with nurse sharks, dived with reef sharks, and snorkelled with whale sharks.
 So being given the opportunity to cage dive with great white sharks was a bloody huge deal.
 Hermanus is the place to go, and we checked into Hermanus Backpackers with high hopes.